adamthompson43/web-app-ca/README.md

 ## Features.

+A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** (or modifications to existing features)

  + Modified authentification from labs to only allow users to see favourites and playlist pages
  + Added favourites and playlist pages to protected routes, only allowing users to access them
  + Added error handling to sign in and login screens (e.g wrong password, incorrect confirm password on sign up)